Skip to main menu Skip to content Skip to footer

 The stereotype of ADHD is boys disrupting the classroom by jumping up from their seats, getting in other kids’ business, or blurting out answers without raising their hands.
 But girls get ADHD too, and they tend to be diagnosed much later because their symptoms are more subtle.
 More of them have the only inattentive symptoms of ADHD, and they get written off as dreamy or ditzy.
 If they have the hyperactive-impulsive symptoms they are more likely to be seen as pushy, hyper-talkative, or overemotional.
 Impulsive girls may have trouble being socially appropriate and struggle to make and keep friends.

-But a big reason that many girls aren’t diagnosed is that they knock themselves out to compensate for their weaknesses and hide their embarrassment about falling behind, losing things, feeling clueless.
+But a big reason that many girls aren’t diagnosed is that they knock themselves out to compensate for their weaknesses and hide their embarrassment about falling behind, losing things, and feeling clueless.
 The growing awareness, as they get older, that they have to work much harder than their peers without ADHD to accomplish the same thing is very damaging to their self-esteem.
 Girls who are chronically hard on themselves about their lapses may be struggling with thoughts that they’re stupid or broken.

 Red flags

-Keeping a keen eye on kids’ behavior in the classroom is important not just because it affects their learning—and potentially the ability of other kids in the class to learn—but also because it’s a window into their social and emotional development.
+Keeping a keen eye on kids’ behavior in the classroom is important not just because it affects their learning — and potentially the ability of other kids in the class to learn — but also because it’s a window into their social and emotional development.
 When kids are failing or struggling in school for an extended period of time, or acting out in frustration, without getting help, it can lead to a pattern of dysfunctional behavior that gets harder and harder to break.

 That’s why it’s important for parents to get a good diagnosis from a mental health professional who takes the time to carefully consider the pattern of a child’s behavior and what it might (and might not) indicate.
 Being not only caring but precise about defining and treating a child’s problems when he is young pays off many times over in the long run.